-This ensures that unity rank is maintained for the entire second cumulant (eigenvalue spectra in the inset of \cref{fig:kf:ranks}f confirm that the initially observed departures are trivial).
+This ensures that unit rank is maintained at all times for the entire second cumulant (eigenvalue spectra in the inset of \cref{fig:kf:ranks}f confirm that the initially observed departures are trivial).
 The resulting CE2 solution for case III (\cref{fig:kf:ranks}e) is now in agreement with the QL {solution (\cref{fig:kf:qlce2}a)}.
-Thus, the CE2 solutions in cases II and III, though exhibiting different zonal stability characteristics, agree with their corresponding QL solutions while maintaining a unity rank second cumulant, indicating that it is the rank instability in $m=1$ that causes the observed divergence between CE2 and QL.
-As a check on our simulations, we have reproduced the rank and zonal instabilities on the sphere with independently developed code \cite{pmt2019}.
+Thus, the CE2 solutions in cases II and III, though exhibiting different zonal stability characteristics, agree with their corresponding QL solutions if the rank of the second cumulant is artificially kept at unity; it is the rank instability in $m=1$ that causes the observed divergence between CE2 and QL.
+As the rank of the $m=1$ harmonic grows beyond unity, there are more channels available for wave energy to flow depriving the $m=2$ harmonic of any energy.
+As a check on our simulations, we have reproduced the rank and zonal instabilities on the sphere with independently developed code that uses an adaptive RK4 time integration algorithm \citep{pmt2019,MT2023}.
 The Kolmogorov forcing employed is $F(\theta) = -P_2(\cos{\theta}) - 8 P_8(\cos{\theta})$, where $P_\ell$ are Legendre polynomials and $\theta$ is the co-latitude.